Oein/CoolEnglish-Bricks-Solver/README.md

 # How to use

-Type `'HACK'` in a brick homework window. ( !
+Type `'HACK'` in a bricks homework window. ( !
 Important / Type uppercase letter, not lowercase letter ! )
 ![](https://github.com/Oein/CoolEnglish-Bricks-Solver/blob/main/images/How%20to%20use.png?raw=true)